rgupta11/myRepository/notes/Messaging-Queue.md

 * HTTP(S): Consider HTTP(S) when you need to deal with the firewall between clients and the broker.
 * VM: Although not a network protocol per se, consider VM protocol when your broker and clients communicate with a broker that is embedded in the same Java Virtual Machine (JVM).

+## Retroactive consumers
+* provide a limited method of retroactive consumption of messages with- out requiring message persistence, ActiveMQ has the ability to cache a configurable size or number of messages sent on a topic
+* Two parts to it
+  * (Consumer side) Your message consumers need to inform the ActiveMQ broker that it’s interested in retroactive messages
+    * E.g. session.createTopic("soccer.division1.leeds?consumer.retroactive=true");
+  * (Broker side)You need to configure the destination in the broker to say how many mes- sages should be cached for consumption at a later point
+* At consumer side, set the retroactive flag for the message consumer as above
+* At broker side, can configure a number of recovery policies on a topic-by- topic basis.
+The default is called the FixedSizedSubscriptionRecoveryPolicy, which holds a number of messages in a topic

+## Summary of protocols used by consumers

-## Static protocol
+* Static protocol

-## Failover protocol
+* Failover protocol
   * Implement automatic reconnection.
   * Clients have been configured to connect to only one specific broker.
 But what should you do in case you can’t connect to the desired bro- ker or your connection fails at the later stage
   * Two ways to provide a list of suitable brokers:
     * static list of available brokers
       * failover:(uri1,...,uriN)?key=value
       * OR
       * failover:uri1,...,uriN
     * dynamic discovery of the available brokers
       * MULTICAST CONNECTOR
       * When IP multicast is configured, ActiveMQ brokers use the multicast protocol to advertise their services and locate the services of other brokers for the purpose of cre- ating networks of brokers.
       * Clients, on the other hand, use multicast to locate brokers and establish a connection with them.
+      * One disadvantage to using the multicast protocol is that discovery is automatic

 ## Tips:
 * Create durable subscribers